Checking date: 08/05/2025 18:37:11

 Description of contents: programme

 This course teaches the fundamentals of Information Theory.
-The topics covered in this course are as follows: 1) Fundamental quantities and concepts in Information Theory: entropy, Kullback-Leibler divergence, mutual information and Jensen's inequality.
+The topics covered in this course are as follows: 1) Fundamental quantities and concepts in Information Theory: entropy, Kullback-Leibler divergence, mutual information and Jensen's inequality, Fisher information and the Cramer-Rao bound.
 2) Lossless data compression: uniquely decodable and instantaneous source codes, Kraft's inequality, analysis of the optimal codeword length, Huffman codes, and universal compression.
-3) Information theory and machine learning: Generalization error, empirical risk minimization, classical statistical learning generalization guarantees, information theoretic generalization bounds.
+3) Information theory and machine learning: EM algorithm, variational autoencoders, diffusion models, decision trees.

 Learning activities and methodology

-Lectures: The basic concepts will be mainly taught at the blackboard.
+LECTURES The basic concepts will be mainly taught at the blackboard.
 We will follow closely the book "Elements of Information Theory" by Cover & Thomas (see Basic Bibliography).
-Exercises: In order to deepen the understanding of the taught material, every two weeks students have to hand in the solutions to a set of problems.
-These solutions will be graded from 1 to 10, the average grade over the whole semester will constitute part of the grade of the continuous assessment.
+EXERCISES In order to deepen the understanding of the taught material, every two weeks students have to hand in the solutions to a set of problems.
+These solutions will be graded from 1 to 10.
+LABORATORIES In order to reinforce the theoretical concepts learned in class, a laboratory exercise will be carried out on topics related to machine learning.
+TUTORING We establish 2 hours per week of tutoring sessions where the professor is available in his office.

 Assessment System